ealruiz/calminispiral/README.md

 ## Data products

 After executing all steps, we retrieve the calibrated light curves on different files.
 Here's a brief description:
-* **'*.fit' file**: The **FIT_ARRAY**, obtained after the visibility model-fitting, is stored into a '*.fit' file with the following info., for each spectral window (spw): 'JDTime', 'I Extended', 'I Compact', 'I LongBas', 'Q', 'U', 'V', 'Error Ext.', 'Error Comp.', 'Covariance', 'Error Q', 'Error U', 'Error V'.
+* **'*.fit' file**: The **FIT_ARRAY**, obtained after the visibility model-fitting, is stored into a '*.fit' file with the following info., for each spectral window (spw): 'JDTime', 'I Extended', 'I Compact', 'I LongBas', 'Q', 'U', 'V', 'Error Ext.', 'Error Comp.', 'Covariance', 'Error Q', 'Error U', 'Error V', 'GOODS'.
   * *Warning*: the stokes parameters are not scaled by the gains (i.e. AVERAGE/I_extended at each integration time, for each spw)
 * **'Light_Curve_SPWi_*.dat'**: Preliminary calibrated light curves (scaled by gains) are saved in an ascii with the following info.: MJD, I(Jy), Ierr(Jy), P(Jy), Perr(Jy), EVPA(deg), EVPAerr(deg), V(Jy), Verr(Jy).